Get informed with these 10 key tips for data roaming savings. You can find key tips for saving on telephone calls while roaming here.

 Tip 9: Be cautious of mobile plans which include roaming

 Many mobile plans include complimentary roaming, but these are often relatively expensive.
 There are also major limitations: the amount of roaming data is often limited.
-Swisscom, for example, places an annual limit on the amount of roaming which subscribers receive on a complimentary basis.
+Older mobile plans of Swisscom, for example, place an annual limit on the amount of roaming which subscribers receive on a complimentary basis.

 In many cases, it works out cheaper to use an affordable mobile plan which does not include complimentary roaming and then purchase optional roaming packages when you travel abroad.